-Now to understand more about the risks, let us know more about the city Gotham.
+Now to understand more about the risks, let us know more about the city of Gotham.
 The city is an environment where people share services.
 These services can be infrastructure, platform, software, data, APIs, and anything one can think of sharing in public/private.
-This concept of cloud computing makes it super easy for the people, who plan to build their infrastructure in the city.
-With this idea, the cost-benefit, first-time investment and maintenance, along with computation capability, storage capability (hardware) is tangible.
+This cloud computing concept makes it super easy for people who plan to build their infrastructure in the city.
+With this idea, the cost-benefit, first-time investment, and maintenance, along with computation capability, storage capability (hardware), is tangible.
 Description.
-Forrester, the research company quotes cloud computing as:
+Forrester, the research company, quotes cloud computing as:

 “A standardized IT capability (services, software, or infrastructure) delivered in a pay-per-use, self-service way.
 Research coverage includes cloud security.”

 Types of Risks of Cloud Computing

 The invaders of Gotham city can be anyone with any motive behind it.
 Let us look at what the different types of risks prevail over Cloud computing and what are the different buckets we can categorize them into.